How Much Does Youth Hockey Cost in Vermont?

 Hidden Costs in Vermont

-Vermont's biggest hidden cost is isolation — competitive teams drive 2-3 hours to reach opponents in New Hampshire, Massachusetts, or upstate New York for every league game, not just tournaments.
+Vermont's main hidden cost is travel distance.
+Competitive teams drive 2-3 hours to reach opponents in New Hampshire, Massachusetts, or upstate New York for every league game, not just tournaments.
 A family making 20+ away trips per season at $150-$250 each spends $3,000-$5,000 on travel alone.
 Limited pro shops mean most equipment is ordered online.

 Get your personalized estimate at Hockey Budget.